geotools/geotools/docs/user/library/api/envelope.rst

    :start-after: // transformReferencedEnvelope start
    :end-before: // transformReferencedEnvelope end

 **ReferencedEnvelope** is used in a lot of GeoTools interfaces, basically anywhere we can get away with it.
-Simply put without knowing the the CoordinateReferenceSystem a raw JTS Envelope is incomplete; and difficult to use safely without making assumptions.
+Using a raw JTS Envelope without knowing the the CoordinateReferenceSystem is difficult to use as the information is incomplete forcing client code to make assumptions.
+Some code assumes the envelope is in WGS84 while other code assumes it is in the same Coordinate Reference System as the data being worked on.

 Some of our older interfaces that you are forced to read the javadocs in order to figure out the CoordinateReferenceSystem for a returned Envelope.

 * Using a FeatureSource without ReferencedEnvelope example::